DevDyna/DataThings/README.md

+This is the nexus
+Nothing still here
-# This is the nexus , to see all programs you need to change branch
+To see all programs you need to change branch